 The Manitoulin-Sudbury DSB will continue to build and maintain relationships with community stakeholders for the benefit of our participants.
 These relationships can be used as a resource or tool to assist our clients in establishing a better quality of life.
-Linkages have already been developed with local organizations such as Cambrian College, Sudbury Vocational Resource Centre, College Boreal, Alpha en Partage, North Channel Literacy, Mental Health, Chapleau Adult Learning Centre, all local Economic Development Corporations along with numerous others.
+Linkages have already been developed with local organizations such as Cambrian College, Sudbury Vocational Resource Centre, College Boreal, Alpha en Partage, Mental Health and addictions, Ontario Federation of Indigenous Friendship Centers, Chapleau Adult Learning Centre, all local Economic Development Corporations along with numerous others.

-For Sudbury North, since August 2010, the Manitoulin-Sudbury DSB has been offering all services offered by Employment Ontario.
-The Chapleau office, through an integrated approach, ensures that all Employment Ontario services are offered to this specific area.
-We ensure that Ontario Works participants take advantage of the EO services.
+For Sudbury North, since 2010 the Manitoulin-Sudbury DSB has been the Service Provider for Employment Ontario -Employment Service.
+The Chapleau office, through an integrated approach, ensures that the full suite of Employment Services (Employment Ontario) is offered to this specific area.
+We ensure that Ontario Works participants take advantage of the EO-ES.
 This employment service offers a variety of services that includes resume writing, job search skills, interview skills, life skills and job specific training, self-employment, job matching and job retention skills.
+This suite of services include the new Canada-Ontario Job Grant program.
 This relationship is very unique.
-We are 1 of only 6 DSSAB / Municipalities that have contracts with MTCU to offer Employment Ontario.
+We are one (1) of only six (6) DSSAB / MCSMs that have contracts with MTCU to offer the full suite of employment services.

 The Manitoulin-Sudbury DSB offers life skills training through referrals to community agencies.
 We are the funding source for these programs.
-In the next 2 years, we will continue to offer Quick Start and Focus for Change programs.
+In the next 2 years, we will continue to offer "Options", Quick Start and Focus for Change programs.
 The Manitoulin-Sudbury DSB staff meets with the services providers regularly to ensure that client needs are met.
+An extensive review of the life skills program offered by Cambrian College was completed in 2014.
+It was determined that the Focus for Change and Quick Start would be merged together.
+The revised model is now called "Options".
+A series of new life skills / job preparation workshops have been developed and are being offered to all Ontario Works and ODSP Participants residing in the Lacloche and Manitoulin Island arrears.